 Michael Nashef has a Masters of Fine Art from Bowling Green State University with a concentration in Jewelry design, Enameling, and Metalsmithing; a Bachelor Degree in Fine Arts of Metal/Jewelry Design from Kendall College of Art and Design of Ferris State University.

-I am owner and designer of a Bridal line called “Intersecting Hearts“, I enjoy teaching at Kendall College of Art and Design, furthermore I have many other interests such as Wood working, gardening, and cooking; Traveling is also one of my absolute favorites, especially when I go to cities that are rich with architecture and design, since that is the source of his inspiration for jewelry designs.
+He is the owner and designer of a commercial bridal line called “Intersecting Hearts®”, He enjoys family, making, teaching, and life.
+Furthermore, he has many other interests such as woodworking, gardening, and cooking; Traveling is also one of his favorites, especially when he gets to visit cities that are rich with architecture and design, the source of his inspiration for jewelry designs.

 Throughout history, peace has been a scarce commodity in any human civilization, and war seems to be a dominant theme.
 Destruction is one of the prevailing outcomes of these wars.
 Having lived in war-torn Lebanon for half of my life, I have seen a lot of destruction and damage that has been imposed on beautiful architecture.
 It takes months, even years, to design, build and finish a building, yet it takes less than a second to bring it crumbling down with a powerful bomb.
 Nevertheless, with all the damage the Lebanese architecture sustained, these buildings still function as vessels for human life.
 They kept us safe, sheltered us, housed us, and shielded us.
 Seeing the decimation of these structure has caused me to crave perfection, and I grew attracted to the clean lines and curves of modern architecture, which I pursue in my work.